imerso/holotest/README.txt

 - Sockets from the player mesh were not reading correctly, so I just used a param to adjust inside BP (yes, ugly...);

-- For some reason the exported logo is becoming black after a lighting rebuild;

 HOW I FEEL ABOUT UNREAL: